JanssenProject/jans/docs/README.md

 }
 ```

 __Option 2__ to update _memcached_ configuration.
-It will ask for each parameter, enter value or skip to set default.
+It will ask for each parameter, enter a value or skip to set default.

 ```text
 Selection: 2